ntebis/octoeverywhere_bambulab_docker/README.md

 # octoeverywhere_bambulab_docker

-Unofficial docker container for Bambulab Octoeverywhere.
+Unofficial [Docker container](https://hub.docker.com/r/ntebis/octoeverywhere_bambulab) for Bambulab Octoeverywhere.
 Still some work in progress.
 Please report any bugs in the issue tracker.

 Features request will not be done as [Quinn Damerell](https://github.com/QuinnDamerell) of Octoeverywhere will be creating an official container at some point.
 Please direct your feature requests there.